nafumie/nsfwsaucegen/README.md

 NSauceGen is a Java Application that literally opens your browser to a random sauce.

 There are a lot of planned features for nsaucegen and these are as follows:
-- An option to export to a text file
+- An option to export to a text file. (pass)
-- A method which checks if the sauce is nonexistent, requiring it to generate a new sauce
-- An option to HOPEFULLY open it in incognito.
-- A GUI which is bearable to look at.
+- A GUI which is bearable to look at. (pass)
 - An android port.

 ## Releases